Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities

 \subsection{Model and Contribution}

-We assume that the data packets are regarded as successfully received when received error-free; and are regarded as completely lost otherwise.
+We assume that the data packets are regarded as successfully received when received error--free; and are regarded as completely lost otherwise.
 Although real digital communication introduces a bunch of other challenges, such as quantization and data rate, bit errors, and random delays~\cite{Franceschetti2014}, we are exclusively devoted to studying the impact of packet dropouts on the estimation performance and therefore those other effects will be ignored.
-To address non-stationarity of the propagation environment with spatial and temporal correlations between channel parameters~\cite{zhangJSAC99, Stojanovic08WONS,dib2009vehicle}, we introduce a packet drop process that is $\ast$-mixing~\cite{blum1963strong}.
+To address non--stationarity of the propagation environment with spatial and temporal correlations between channel parameters~\cite{zhangJSAC99, Stojanovic08WONS,dib2009vehicle}, we introduce a packet drop process that is $\ast$-mixing~\cite{blum1963strong}.
 The mixing theory provides a tool of investigating random processes which are approximately independent in the sense that the dependence dies away as the distance of any two random variables in the process grows large.
-The $\ast$-mixing model includes but also generalizes i.i.d. and Markov-type models in the literature.
+The $\ast$-mixing model includes but also generalizes i.i.d. and Markov--type models in the literature.

 We consider the probabilistic stabilities of Kalman filtering over such general fading channels.
 We devise the definitions of upper/lower a.s. stabilities and absolutely upper/lower a.s. stabilities.
-The difference and connection between mean-square stability and (absolutely) a.s. stabilities are also discussed.
+The difference and connection between mean--square stability and (absolutely) a.s. stabilities are also discussed.
 Consistent with a.s. convergence, the definitions of (absolutely) a.s. stabilities serve as a supplement of the stability study on Kalman filtering from the perspective of probabilistic behaviors.
-We establish the following results: \begin{itemize} \item We prove that the upper and lower a.s. stabilities follow a zero-one law, indicating that an event must happen with probability either zero or one.
-When the considered filtering system is one-step observable, the absolutely upper and lower a.s. stabilities can also be interpreted by the zero-one law.
+We establish the following results: \begin{itemize} \item We prove that the upper and lower a.s. stabilities follow a zero--one law, indicating that an event must happen with probability either zero or one.
+When the considered filtering system is one--step observable, the absolutely upper and lower a.s. stabilities can also be interpreted by the zero--one law.